-Today, a new coalition of Black organisations have come together to launch blood donation campaign in memory of 21-year-old sickle cell warrior Evan Nathan Smith.
+Today, a new coalition of Black organisations have come together to launch blood donation campaign in memory of 21-year-old sickle cell patient Evan Nathan Smith.

 The campaign entitled, ‘United by Blood: Donating in memory of Evan Nathan Smith’ consists of three organisations, ACLT, Black Mums Upfront and CellFeForLife, supported by NHS Blood and Transplant.